How to use sudo on RHEL, CentOS, AlmaLinux, Rocky Linux or Oracle Linux

-This short howto is about setting up sudo on Red Hat Entreprise Linux and its derivates CentOS and Scientific Linux.
+This short howto is about setting up sudo on Red Hat Entreprise Linux (RHEL) and its derivates – for example CentOS, AlmaLinux, Rocky Linux or Oracle Linux.
 It also gives a quick introduction on using the vi text editor through visudo.

 Becoming root: su & sudo